dnatalchuk/tcp-packets-reader/README.md

 # Python application to report new TCP connections on a Linux host.

-> Program toto read /proc/net/tcp every 10 seconds and outputs any new connections.
+> Program to read /proc/net/tcp every 10 seconds and outputs any new connections.

 ## Prerequisites:
 * `Python 3.8`